trywilco/wilco-docs/docs/building-your-quest/triggers-and-payloads.md

           - actionId: finish_step
 ```

+### GITHUB_ISSUE_CREATED

+Triggered when the user creates an issue on their repository

+### GITHUB_BRANCH_CREATED

+Triggered when the user creates a remote branch on their repository

+### GITHUB_DISCUSSION_CREATED

+Triggered when the user creates a discussion on their repository

+Generated payload:

+- `githubDiscussionNumber`: the discussion number of the created discussion

+An example:
+    ```yml
+    trigger:
+      type: github_discussion_created
+      flowNode:
+        do:
+          - actionId: github_reply_to_discussion
+            params:
+              discussionNumber: "${githubDiscussionNumber}"
+              body: "Message body"
+    ```

 ### PING

 Triggered when a [ping] event happens in the user’s Anythink repo.
 No specific payload.